Picking the Right Jewelry Acessories:

 Causes and Symptoms of Nickel Allergies

 If you're wondering about the cause of nickel allergies, keep on wondering.
 Some people never develop sensitivity, but those who do may find symptoms appearing up to ten days after their exposure to the allergen.
 After you've experienced your first reaction, you will have become sensitized to the nickel and will react to it in 24-48 hours forever after.
 If you have an especially ferocious reaction, you may find yourself at the dermatologist: some doctors prescribe cortisone cream to alleviate skin related allergy symptoms.
 But once you've determined that it's the nickel that's causing problems, it's better not to get prescription creams: they have side effects.
-Just stop wearing the offending jewelry.
+Just stop wearing the offending jewelry.--Editors Tip ----------------------------------------------------------------------

 Getting a Rash From Your Jewelry?